luomus/finbif/docs/reference/variables.md

 - `first_load_date` Character.
 The date the record was first loaded into the FinBIF database.

-- `modified_date` Character.
+- `modified` Character.
 The most recent date the original data was modified.

 - `load_date` Character.
 The most recent date the record was loaded into